maziac/DeZog/documentation/Usage.md

 There are 2 ways to pause the debugged program
 - Pausing from the vscode UI
-- Pausing through the red M1 (NMI) button
+- Pausing through the yellow M1 (NMI) button

 **Pausing from the vscode UI/cooperative pause:**